DelroyGayle/KoolAIChess/TESTING.md

 * then I know that there is a bug in the program that needs to be resolved.
 * This is the rationale behind my method of testing.

-Therefore, if there is a **input.pgn** present in the KOOLAICHESS directory:<p>
+Therefore, if there is an **input.pgn** present in the KOOLAICHESS directory:<p>
 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/72976999-049a-4e01-9c85-f6fad53403ea)

-1. the program will first open this file, read its contents and close the file
+1. The program will first open this file, read its contents and close the file
-2. parse the contents,
+2. Parse the contents
-3. then **play the Chess moves that was found in this file<br>*as if* both a human player and the computer were playing both *White's and Black's* moves.**
+3. Then **play the Chess moves that was found in this file<br>*as if* both a human player and the computer were playing both *White's and Black's* moves.**

 Therefore, essentially ***Chess-Playing Automation!***<br>

+*Method Used:*
 * I would copy and paste the chess moves from a PGN file into *input.pgn*;
-* run the program, and watch it play each move, displaying the chessboard accordingly.
+* Run the program, and watch it play each move, displaying the chessboard accordingly.
 * If the chosen game, ends in Check, I expect the outcome of the program to be the same.
 * If the chosen game, ends in Checkmate, I expect the outcome of the program to be the same.
 * Any pieces taken, the program ought to take the same pieces.
 * All moves, including *Castling and En Passant*; should be followed in identical fashion.

 The program will read as many chess moves as present in *input.pgn*.
-When it reaches the end of the file, it will display a suitable message to inform the user that *any further player moves will now come from the user*; likewise, the computer moves would hereafter be evaluated by the computer according to its algorithm.
+When it reaches the end of the file, it will display a suitable message to inform the user that<br>*any further player moves will now come from the user*; likewise, the computer moves would hereafter be evaluated by the computer according to its algorithm.

 ## Remove pgn file when deploying
 If there is *no input.pgn file* present the program will simply expect keyboard input from the user.<br>
-Therefore, there ought to be *no file I/O* in the deployed version of this project.<br>
+Therefore, **there ought to be *no file I/O* in the deployed version of this project.<br>
-That is, before deployment, remove *input.pgn* from the project.
-This ensures that the program's logic expects all input to be from the user.
+That is, before deployment, remove *input.pgn* from the project.** This ensures that the program's logic expects all input to be from the user.

 -----